csev/cc4e/book/chap04.md

     }

-Second, and just as important, the _calling_ routine must state that `atof` returns a non-`int` value.
+Second, and just as important, the _calling_ routine must state that `atof` returns a non-int value.
 The declaration is shown in the following primitive desk calculator (barely adequate for check-book balancing), which reads one number per line, optionally preceded by a sign, and adds them all up, printing the sum after each input.